Case StudyCompetency Frameworks

 Client relationship and growth

-Switching tracks didn't mean starting over.
-It meant identifying what carried forward and what needed to be built.
-That conversation was grounded in criteria, not guesswork.
+Switching tracks meant identifying what carried forward and what needed to be built.
+That conversation was grounded in documented criteria rather than guesswork.

 When escalations spiked, the framework showed exactly where to look.